TonyDeAlmeida/Start-here-java/README.md

 <h4 id="json-structure">4.1.2 JSON STRUCTURE</h4>

-<p>All JSON structures are defined in separate packages.</p>
+All JSON structures are defined in separate packages.
-<p>All JSON structures defined by Live Objects are named the same way: they start with Lo (LoCfg, LoData…).
-The other ones are your structure that you can change according your needs.</p>
+All JSON structures defined by Live Objects are named the same way: they start with Lo (LoCfg, LoData…).
+The other ones are your structure that you can change according your needs.

 <h2 id="using-mqtt-samples">5 USING MQTT(S) SAMPLES</h2>

 <h3 id="list-samples">5.1 LIST OF SAMPLES</h3>

-<p>For each project listed below, you will find more information in the readme.md</p>
+For each project listed below, you will find more information in the readme.md

 <table>
     <tr>